Skip to content

 Example: java -Djava.security.egd=file:/dev/urandom -jar xxxx.jar

-Version 3.5.7+ Db.saveBatch Return Value Always false
+3.5.7+ Version Db.saveBatch Return Value Always False

 • Cause: Driver configuration incompatibility